Samsung Q1: Samsung Q1 Ultra

-The Ultra model runs on a 600/800 MHz Intel A100/A110 (Stealey) processor and includes dual cameras, a 40GB/60GB hard disk, HSDPA and just like its predecessor, it comes installed with either Windows XP or Vista.
+The Ultra model runs on a 600/800 MHz Intel A100/A110 (Stealey) processor and includes dual cameras, a 40GB/60GB hard disk, HSDPA and just like its predecessor, it comes installed with either Windows XP or Vista Home Premium.

 All Q1U models offer a new split keyboard, 1GB of RAM (user upgradeable to 2GB), an SD card slot (excluding the base model), and a 1024×600 screen.
 A GPS accessory is also offered, which may be used with the included mapping software.

 Samsung Q1 Ultra Premium

 Uses an Intel Core Solo U1500 processor at 1330 MHz.
 1GB of RAM upgradeable to 2GB.

 This was the last and highest performance machine in the Q1 and Q1 Ultra series.